Labial–velar consonant: Plain labial-velar stops

+Labial–velar stops can also occur as an ejective [k͡pʼ] (unattested) and a voiceless implosive [ƙ͜ƥ].
+Floyd (1981) and Clark (1990) report that voiced and voiceless implosives /ɠ͡ɓ, ƙ͜ƥ/ occur in Central Igbo.
+As stated above, the voiced implosive has been confirmed in Lese.

 The Yele language of Rossel Island, Papua New Guinea, has both labial–velars and labial–alveolar consonants.
 Labial–velar stops and nasals also occur in Vietnamese but only word-finally.

 These sounds are clearly single consonants rather than consonant clusters.
 For example, Eggon contrasts /bɡ/, /ɡb/, and /ɡ͡b/.
 The following possibilities are possible if tone is ignored:

 Allophonic labial-velars are known from Vietnamese, where they are variants of the plain velar consonants /k/ and /ŋ/.

 Labialized labial-velars

 Some languages, especially in Papua New Guinea and in Vanuatu, combine the labial–velar consonants with a labial–velar approximant release: [k͡pʷ], [ŋ͡mʷ].
 The extinct language Volow had a prenasalised labial-velar stop with labialization [ᵑ͡ᵐɡ͡bʷ].

 Velar labial clicks

 Bilabial clicks are stops that involve closure at both the lips and the soft palate.
 Treatments often analyze the dorsal articulation as part of the airstream mechanism, and so consider such stops to be labial.
 However, there may be a distinction between the velar labial clicks [k͡ʘ ɡ͡ʘ ŋ͡ʘ] and the uvular labial clicks [q͡ʘ ɢ͡ʘ ɴ͡ʘ], which is not captured if they are described as simply labial.